MonicaFidalgo/recipe-lookup-tool/README.md

 The backend is hosted using json-server on a local machine.
 To install and run json-server, see the [documentation](https://www.npmjs.com/package/json-server).

-## **More Information**

-A walkthrough of the JavaScript code is available in this [blog post](https://medium.com/@karen_olson/using-vanilla-javascript-to-add-a-like-button-with-like-counter-to-a-single-page-web-app-f386fe59b6f0).

-##
+## How to Run

-Instal json-server as a dev dependency npm install --save json-server Run npm run json-server
+- Instal json-server as a dev dependency
+  `npm install --save json-server`
+- Run `npm run json-server`

+### Note

+Don't use http-server since it is always reloading the page at each change